 Visitors can start off their exploration with a 45-minute guided tour of the mansion with a docent (see photo at right) who will delve into the history of the mansion and 10 of its rooms, including the decorative art and furnishings.
 The mansion hosts periodic lecture series and rotating exhibits that feature significant periods of the site’s history.
 Visitors can also explore the formal terrace garden, the Pell cemetery, and the restored, period-furnished Carriage House, which offers a glimpse into country life in the mid-19th century.
 And, because the mansion grounds are part of Pelham Bay Park, the site is connected to hiking trails, featuring seasonal flora, that lead visitors out to the surrounding marshlands and waterways that the Bartow family used to travel to Manhattan.

 The First Friday!
-Program, which takes place on almost every first Friday throughout the year, is a partnership between the mansion and the Bronx Seaside Trolley that allows visitors to explore the museum, enjoy live music and refreshments, and then board the free trolley to explore City Island.
+Program, which takes place on Fridays April through December (5:30-8:30pm), is a partnership between the mansion and the Bronx Seaside Trolley that allows visitors to explore the museum, enjoy live music and refreshments, and then board the free trolley to explore City Island.

 The formal terraced garden behind the mansion was designed by prominent architects William Delano and Chester Aldrich in 1914.

-During the first week of August, interested visitors can participate in the volunteer preservation workshop, where they will spend a week working on preservation projects throughout the mansion.
-The museum hosts a summer program for children called BPMM Adventures: Summer Sessions during the last week of June and second week of August; two weeklong programs are available for children ages 6-9 who are interested in doing crafts and activities related to the museum and history of the area.
-An annual Easter egg hunt is held in the spring, an 1864-style baseball game on Father’s Day weekend (see photo), regular crafting workshops, plus a winter holiday family day the first Saturday of December.
+In late July or early August each year, interested visitors can participate in a volunteer restoration workshop, where they will spend a week working on restoration projects throughout the mansion.
+The museum hosts a summer program for children called BPMM Adventures: Summer Sessions, featuring two weeklong programs for children ages 6-9 who are interested in doing crafts and activities related to the museum and history of the area.
+An annual Easter egg hunt is held in the spring, an 1864-style baseball game on Father’s Day weekend (pictured at right), regular crafting workshops, plus a winter holiday family day in December.

 Address: 895 Shore Road, Pelham Bay Park, Bronx